delpikye-v/react-tooltip/README.md

     }
 </ul>

 // ListDataItem.js (children)
-// use TooltipContext to update tooltup const { showTooltip, hideTooltip, isShow, tooltipId} = useTooltipContext()
+// use TooltipContext to update tooltip const { showTooltip, hideTooltip, isShow, tooltipId} = useTooltipContext()

 // do something and show tooltip